IGCT T32 Trainees

 IGCT T32 Fellow: May 2023-Apr 2025

 Dr. Wahid joined the IGCT T32 Program in May 2023.
-His primary mentor is Dr. David Fuentes (Imaging Physics), and secondary mentors are Dr. C. Dave Fuller (Radiation Oncology), and Dr. Kristin Kostick (External Member, Baylor College of Medicine, Bioethics).
+His primary mentor is Dr. David Fuentes (Imaging Physics), and secondary mentors are Dr. C. Dave Fuller (Radiation Oncology), Dr. Andrew Sikora (Head & Neck Surgery), and Dr. Kristin Kostick (External Member, Baylor College of Medicine, Bioethics).
 Outside of the lab, he enjoys going to concerts, playing competitive tennis, and hanging out with his pet gecko.

 IGCT T32 Alumni